Kepler Capital Markets Analysts Give Pfeiffer Vacuum Technology AG (PFV.F) (ETR:PFV) a €137.00 Price Target

-Kepler Capital Markets set a €137.00 ($161.18) price objective on Pfeiffer Vacuum Technology AG (PFV.F) (ETR:PFV) in a research note issued to investors on Tuesday morning, Borsen Zeitung reports.
+Kepler Capital Markets set a €137.00 ($161.18) price target on Pfeiffer Vacuum Technology AG (PFV.F) (ETR:PFV) in a research note published on Tuesday morning, Borsen Zeitung reports.
 The brokerage currently has a sell rating on the stock.

 Pfeiffer Vacuum Technology AG develops, manufactures, and markets components and systems for vacuum generation, measurement, and analysis.
 The company provides helium leak detectors.
 It offers hybrid bearing and splitflow turbo pumps, magnetically levitated turbo pumps, turbo pumping stations; rotary vane pumps, multi-stage roots pumps, and dry process pumps, as well as roots pumping stations; and leak detectors, mass spectrometers, gauge heads, and gas analysis equipment.